-But now, Lansdowne’s newly renovated rooms appeal more and more to families, groups of friends, and romantic couples of all ages.
-A work in progress, with more common area renovations to come, Lansdowne is spiffing up to compete in the upscale lodging category for leisure travelers.
+But now, Lansdowne’s renovated guest rooms appeal more and more to families, groups of friends, and romantic couples of all ages.
+The award winning destination spa, Minerale, has been reimagined.
+And the property as a whole has been spiffed up as a world class lodging for leisure travelers.

 First Impressions of Lansdowne Resort

-The vast dark foyer is built for large numbers of people arriving at the same time, as intimate as Grand Central Station.
-But reception is warm and friendly, extended by staff who have been working at Lansdowne for years and treat guests like family.
-(Plans are in the works to renovate this and other areas of the hotel as well).
+The entry foyer is built for large numbers of people arriving at the same time, as intimate as Grand Central Station.
+But reception is warm and friendly, extended by employees who have been working at Lansdowne for years and treat guests like family.

 Rooms at Lansdowne Resort

-It’s a pleasure to walk on the cool dark stone tile floor in the Pottery-Barn style bathroom that would been perfect with a walk-in glass shower.
-Regardless – it’s bright, with plenty of lighting and a large sink area complete with upscale toiletries.
+It’s a pleasure to walk on the cool dark stone tile floor in the Pottery-Barn style bathroom.
+The room is bright, with plenty of lighting and a large sink area complete with upscale toiletries.

 Amenities at Lansdowne Resort

-Spa Minerale also now offers updated treatments, utilizing products straight from Loudoun County vineyards.
-Treat yourself to a Chardonnay Wrap (50 mins $165) or Cabernet and Cacao Cocoon (80 mins, $225), or just stick with Ismail’s restorative massage.
+Updated treatments utilize products straight from Loudoun County vineyards.
+Treat yourself to a Chardonnay Wrap or Cabernet and Cacao Cocoon.
 It’s all good.

-Golf: As mentioned above, Lansdowne has 45 holes of golf, representing two and a half 18-hole courses, and one of the best hotel golf shops in the region.
+Golf: As mentioned above, Lansdowne has 45 holes of golf, representing two and a half 18-hole courses.
+Need an outfit?
+The hotel has one of the best golf shops in the region.

-Pools: There are five pools in the complex; a large indoor pool and several outdoors- one a hit with kids as it’s got a park-like water slide.
+Pools: There are five pools in the complex.
+These include a large indoor pool and several outdoors.
+One is a hit with kids, as it’s got a park-like water slide.
 Coming up: poolside massage for couples who prefer their spa treatments en plein air.